nus-cs2103-AY2223S2/tp/docs/index.md

 * Libraries used: [JavaFX](https://openjfx.io/), [Jackson](https://github.com/FasterXML/jackson), [JUnit5](https://github.com/junit-team/junit5)
 * This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org)
+* The logo used makes use of the [Dog icons created by Flat Icons - Flaticon] (https://www.flaticon.com/free-icons/dog)